-Beth Chapman & Shannon Tweed Have A Girls Night Out Amid Chapman’s Cancer Battle
+Beth Chapman Celebrates Gal Pal Shannon Tweed’s Birthday Amid Cancer Battle

 Happy Birthday to an amazing human and friend a friend who’s love knows no boundary’s ????being there when you need her, just a short text away when your down , a littel bit of love from her goes a long way…❤️ she’s honest and fiercely loyal ????life is a gift to be shared with people who love you ????
 Im blessed to have her in my life !
 Happy Birthday Doll #happybirthday #birthdaygirl #marchbaby

 “I didn’t surround myself with people who pity the situation.
 I wanted to be around people who helped me move forward.
-My friend Shannon Tweed pushed me every minute of every day, but she didn’t pity me,” People Magazine reported.
+My friend Shannon Tweed pushed me every minute of every day, but she didn’t pity me,” People magazine reported.

-Since Chapman’s throat cancer returned back in November, the reality star has been trying to stay positive, and surrounds herself with the people she loves while continuing to do the things she loves to do — including bounty hunting.
-As the Inquisitr previously shared, Chapman is determined to live her life “full throttle” and has no plans to stop trying to keep up with her husband, Duane “Dog” Chapman as they duo chase down bad guys.
+Since Chapman’s throat cancer returned back in November, the reality star has been trying to stay positive, and she surrounds herself with the people she loves while continuing to do the things she loves to do, including bounty hunting.
+As The Inquisitr previously shared, Chapman is determined to live her life “full throttle” and has no plans to stop trying to keep up with her husband, Duane “Dog” Chapman, as they chase down bad guys.

-Recently, the famous bounty-hunting couple took down 39-year-old Jinel Sexton, who has been accused of rape and sexual battery of a minor.
-The Chapman’s found Sexton hiding out in Louisiana, after skipping out on his $200,000 bail.
+Recently, the famous bounty hunting couple took down 39-year-old Jinel Sexton, who has been accused of rape and sexual battery of a minor.
+The Chapmans found Sexton hiding out in Louisiana after skipping out on his $200,000 bail.

 “Im keeping up with you Duane Lee Chapman I know you know I’m gonna do whatever I wanna do with the time we have left we’re gonna go full throttle sick or not here we come again,” Chapman said.